terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitLab.md

    gcloud beta terraform vet bootstrap.json --policy-library="../../policy-library" --project ${VET_PROJECT_ID}
    ```

    *`A-VALID-PROJECT-ID`* must be an existing project you have access to.
-This is necessary because Terraform-validator needs to link resources to a valid Google Cloud Platform project.
+This is necessary because `gcloud beta terraform vet` needs to link resources to a valid Google Cloud Platform project.

 1. No violations and an output with `done` means the validation was successful.